Meet the August 2022 iMIS Great Things Award Winners

-Meet the 3 January award winners doing great things with iMIS to embrace digital transformation for their associations and improve member engagement.
+Meet the August award winners who are doing great things with iMIS to embrace digital transformation for their organizations and improve donor...

 Meet the Great Things Award winners recognized on stage who are doing great things with iMIS, TopClass LMS and OpenWater to embrace digital transformation for their organization and improve engagement.